| San

 modern legal practice or the modern legal marketplace and that hurt our competitiveness as

+a profession.
 Supporters maintain that the professional conduct rules can be amended to accommodate

 MDP practice in a manner that retains lawyers' "core values" of professional